OpenDataServices/flatten-tool/docs/userguide.rst

 .. literalinclude:: ../examples/cafe/too-simple/expected.json
    :language: json

 That's not too far off what we wanted.
-You can see the data structure we expected, but Flatten Tool has guessed that each row in the spreadsheet represents something that should be under a `main` key.
-That isn't quite right, so let's tell it that the rows are cafes and should come under a `cafe` key.
-You do that with a *root list path*.
+You can see the array of cafes, but the key is named `main` instead of `cafe`.
+You can tell Flatten Tool that that the rows in the spreadsheet are cafes and should come under a `cafe` key by specifying a *root list path*, described next.

 .. caution::

-   Older Python versions add a trailing space after `,` characters when indenting JSON.
+   Older Python versions add a trailing space after `,` characters when outputting indented JSON.
 This means that your output might have whitespace differences compared to what is described here.

 Root List Path
 --------------

-The *root list path* is the key which Flatten Tool should add a list of objects representing each row to.
-You can specify it with the `--root-list-path` option.
+The *root list path* is the key under which Flatten Tool should add an array of objects representing each row of the main sheet.

+You specify the root list path with `--root-list-path` option.
 If you don't specify it, `main` is used as the default as you saw in the last example.

 Let's set `--root-list-path` to `cafe` so that our original input generates the JSON we were expecting: